Best Studio Monitors of 2018

 Purchasing a great pair of studio monitors is important to complete your studio whether for use in a home studio or a professional one.
 The speakers you use will have a big effect on the quality of your productions.
 Studio monitors reproduce an accurate sound on all frequencies.
 The subwoofers handle the low frequencies while the tweeters handle the medium and high frequencies.

 You may be surprised to know that even many of the best studio speakers are pretty affordable.
 You don’t have to buy the most expensive option to get good quality.

 There are a lot of options out there, so we have broken down everything you need to know- from the different types, to a complete buyer’s guide on what to look for to choose the best studio monitors for you.
-Our list of the top 10 products currently on the market will also help you to narrow down your search.

 Active or Passive

 1. Mackie CR Series CR3 - The Best Studio Monitor of 2018